Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Microsoft Docs

-When first writing this part of the blog, I was telling a nice fun story how I was supposed to tell it but somehow when I came back from the WorkPlace Ninja summit, Microsoft decided to post their own documentation… Almost a coincidence.
+When I first wrote this part of the blog, I was telling a nice, fun story about how I was supposed to tell it, but somehow, when I came back from the WorkPlace Ninja summit, Microsoft decided to post their own documentation… almost a coincidence.

 Declared configuration protocol – Windows Client Management | Microsoft Learn